A newer version of this documentation is available.

 The N1QL User Defined Function is needed so that it can be called as part of N1QL statements (such as SELECT and EXECUTE FUNCTION).
 Creating the N1QL User-Defined Function is covered in Creating a User-Defined Function.

-As shown in Figure 1, the library is created and the first function is added in the same step.
+As shown in Sequence for Creating a JavaScript Library, the library is created and the first function is added in the same step.

 • Query Workbench